Peculiarguru/Sunrise-retreat-website/README.md

 # Sunrise React

-Sunrise React is a collaborative project undertaken during our bootcamp's user interface module.
+Sunrise Retreat is a collaborative project undertaken during our bootcamp's user interface module.
 It served as an opportunity for students to gain hands-on experience in working with teams and utilizing GitHub for collaborative development.
 The project was inspired by a resort in Sri Lanka, and we used HTML, SCSS, and Bootstrap for its implementation.

 ## Purpose